Garzas, Adjuntas, Puerto Rico

 Garzas is a rural barrio in the municipality of Adjuntas, Puerto Rico.
 Its population in 2010 was 1,337.

-Features

-Near the Garzas River is Salto Ataúd, a tiered waterfall on the Río Las Vacas in Garzas, located at GPS coordinates and can be accessed from PR-522.

 History

+Garzas (Spanish for 'herons') was one of the original six barrios of Adjuntas as evident in the 1818 administrative rural census.
+Its population grew in size, first due to the establishment of Citrus medica crops (locally known as cidra) during the end of the 19th century.
+Construction of a dam between 1936 and 1943 further developed the area as the establishment of the Garzas Lake solidified the infrastructure and fortified both the agricultural and recreational opportunities in the area.

+Demographics

 Garzas was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Garzas barrio was 1,425.